dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 you power over them (but can also backfire).

+Using fear is like tricking someone into not using half their chess pieces.
+- Controlling a situation by focusing the mind of the adversary or victim towards the potential losses from mistakes and away from accurately evaluating the probabilities.
+This doesn’t work on someone if they are prepared, informed, strong, values-oriented or stupid.
+Like all other circumstances with risk, you have to disconnect yourself from the potential losses.
+Otherwise, you will develop a skewed perspective or attitude.
+Someone cognizantly using fear will try to skew the distribution of your potential responses.
+This makes all paths of action/reactions from the current state much more predictable.
+It’s like imagining potential enemy positions in an FPS map after shrinking the map in half, which makes strategy far more computable.
+Controlling outcomes for the better by making them more predictable can justify the use of fear.

+- If social engineers leverage the fields of love/fear to modulate attention sociophysically, a potential systemic tail risk arises when the force of fear tends to expand the space of the unknown.
+We fear what we don’t understand, but if there is systematic aversion of attention away from what we fear, the frequency of doxastic updates slows to a crawl.
+That is, when it changes for better or worse, people don’t stay apprised of whether a threat that should be feared has quickly grown stronger.

+# I Ching Query

 ### To Further Justice and strengthen Altruism, how should we balance Love and Fear?"